 How long were you filming this role and what was it like watching the finished production?

 I was only filming for a brief time.
 Iʼve not actually seen all of the end production.
-At the time we were filming Ackley Bridge series three and then straight after went into rehearsals for Hobsonʼs Choice.
+At the time we were filming Ackley Bridge Series 3 and then straight after went into rehearsals for Hobsonʼs Choice.
 Iʼve only recently had the time to start watching TV again.
 Iʼve just finished the new Stranger Things season, When They See Us and Iʼm currently watching Beecham House.

 How did you get into acting and when and where did your career start?